shamazmazum/vsprofiler/README.md

 You will get a report like this:
 ```
-(#S(VSANALIZER::REPORT-ENTRY
-    :ID 34370456112
-    :SELF 381
-    :CUMUL 381
-    :NAME "log in /lib/libm.so.5")
- #S(VSANALIZER::REPORT-ENTRY
-    :ID 4196464
-    :SELF 51
-    :CUMUL 421
-    :NAME "func in /home/vasily/mycprofiler/test")
- #S(VSANALIZER::REPORT-ENTRY
-    :ID 4196496
-    :SELF 28
-    :CUMUL 454
-    :NAME "dich in /home/vasily/mycprofiler/test")
- #S(VSANALIZER::REPORT-ENTRY
-    :ID 4195584
-    :SELF 5
-    :CUMUL 5
-    :NAME "<Unknown function at address 400500>")
- #S(VSANALIZER::REPORT-ENTRY
-    :ID 34366148608
-    :SELF 0
-    :CUMUL 465
-    :NAME "<Unknown function at address 80061D000>")
- #S(VSANALIZER::REPORT-ENTRY
-    :ID 4195744
+      Self         Cumul                    Name        Object file
+      7029          7029                     crc8 "/home/vasily/vsprofiler/src/runtime/example"
+      2374          2374                   factor "/home/vasily/vsprofiler/src/runtime/example"
+       350          9999                     main "/home/vasily/vsprofiler/src/runtime/example"
+       246          2620                get_value "/home/vasily/vsprofiler/src/runtime/example"
+         1             1       <Unknown function> "/lib/libc.so.7"
-    :SELF 0
+         0             1                   atexit "/lib/libc.so.7"
-    :CUMUL 465
-    :NAME "_start in /home/vasily/mycprofiler/test")
- #S(VSANALIZER::REPORT-ENTRY
-    :ID 4195632
-    :SELF 0
+         0         10000                   _start "/home/vasily/vsprofiler/src/runtime/example"
-    :CUMUL 465
-    :NAME "main in /home/vasily/mycprofiler/test"))
+         0         10000       <Unknown function> NIL

 ```

-The "CUMUL" slot is the number of samples the function was on stack and the "SELF" slot is the number of samples the function was on top of it.
+Numbers in the "Cumul" column are numbers of samples the function was on stack and in the "Self" column are numbers of samples the function was on top of it.

 Unfortunately, when the program was compiled with "bad" optimization flags (like -fomit-frame-pointer), the profiler can even crash with this option enabled.